-Contrasting these needs with the core goals show you the fine line walked by your healthcare IT service management solution.
-Security of information throughout all communication channels is paramount, yet so is accessible.
+Contrasting these needs with the core goals shows you the fine line your healthcare IT service management solution walks.
+Information security throughout all communication channels is paramount, yet so is accessible.
 Large numbers of applications are being used that service desk staff must support.
 And then staying within regulatory compliance as it exists in the health care field can tax the best of IT departments.

 Performance and efficiency

 Performance and efficiency can be enhanced by using technology wisely.
 Permitting access to self-service on the web, by email, or over the phone can decrease the number of calls fielded by IT service desk workers, leaving them more time to resolve more urgent and involved problems.
-Creating an easily used and continuously updated knowledge base such as a service catalog, can increase first call resolution, resulting in less time spent on the phone.
+Creating an easily used and continuously updated knowledge base, such as a service catalogue, can increase first-call resolution, resulting in less time spent on the phone.
 Automating ticket process workflow ensures that all problems are handled on time.
 Access to analytical data helps you find those parts of the process that cause problems and become more proactive as you learn the signals of an emerging issue.
-In IT, as well as healthcare, an ounce of prevention is worth a pound of cure.
+In IT and healthcare, an ounce of prevention is worth a pound of cure.

-Full IT service management solution providers for the healthcare industry, such as C2 Innovations, know that automating follow-up and processing of tasks by using the automatic creation of requests and adopting intervention templates for your support team increases efficiency without sacrificing quality.
+Full IT service management solution providers for the healthcare industry, such as C2 Innovations, know that automating follow-up and processing of tasks by automatically creating requests and adopting intervention templates for your support team increases efficiency without sacrificing quality.